 A nuchal cord occurs when the umbilical cord wraps around the fetal neck completely or for 360 degrees.

-Nuchal cords are common during pregnancy with incidences recorded at around
+Nuchal cords are common during pregnancy with incidences recorded at around 12 percent at 24–26 weeks, reaching 37 percent at full term.

 When an umbilical cord becomes wrapped around the neck, the loop is referred to as the nuchal cord.
 The term “nuchal” relates to the nape or back of the neck.